testott/be-tif2png/README.md

 # be-tif2png
-Simple file that converts tif/tiff files to png files in either the same folder or all subfolders.
+Simple file that converts tif/tiff files to png files in either only the same folder or the same folder and all subfolders.